mattpodolak/pmaw/README.md

 - `jitter` (str, optional): Jitter to use with backoff, options are None, 'full', 'equal', 'decorr'.
 Defaults to None.
 - `checkpoint` (int, optional): Size of interval in batches to print a checkpoint with stats, defaults to 10
 - `file_checkpoint` (int, optional) - Size of interval in batches to cache responses when using mem_safe, defaults to 20
+- `praw` (praw.Reddit, optional) - Used to enrich the Pushshift items retrieved with metadata directly from Reddit

 ### `Response`